-- Code of Ethics of the Sesa Group; - The Organisation, Management and Control Model adopted by each Group Company pursuant to Legislative Decree 231/2016. - Whistleblowing Internal system of the Sesa Group for reporting breaches of banking and financial regulations and fraud; - Careful management of Human Resources.
+- Code of Ethics of the Sesa Group; - The Organisation, Management and Control Model adopted by each Group Company pursuant to Legislative Decree 231/2016.

+- Whistleblowing Internal system of the Sesa Group for reporting breaches of regulations, policies and internal procedures and fraud; - Careful management of Human Resources.